-I think I’m going to call this lidded crate my lucky lidded crate.
+I think I’m going to call this lidded ammunition crate my lucky lidded crate.
 It’s come in so handy and useful for so many projects over the years!
-And apparently, counting.
+And apparently, the count continues to climb.

-You may remember it as part of a storage wall gallery.
+You may remember this antique crate as part of a storage wall gallery.

 Then it became a garden-themed entry desk.

-And today… it’s a full fledged mini office… bulletin board style!
+And today… it’s a full fledged mini office on a wall.

 Supplies I used: